kominam/react-boilerplate/README.md

 # react-boilerplate
-Boilerplate for React with Webpack
+Minimal boilerplate for React with Webpack